Overview

 STEM Education

 The STEM Education program offers students an opportunity to build their understanding and expertise in STEM Education.
 The faculty in the STEM program area have expertise in science, mathematics and computer science in pre-college learning environments with a special focus on diversity and justice.
+Some faculty members are also affiliates with Engineering departments, and others support college-level learning environments in STEM disciplines.
 The program supports students in becoming educational researchers through participation in the doctoral cohort and STEM specific coursework.
-Students develop an understanding of how learning environments can be designed to foster students’ understanding of and participation in mathematics, science and STEM.
+Students develop an understanding of how learning environments can be designed to foster students’ understanding of and participation in STEM domains.
 Our faculty work with collaborators throughout campus and in partnership with teachers, schools, districts and community members.
-As part of their studies, PhD students have opportunities to work on funded research projects, teach courses and contribute to ongoing work of multiple CU centers.
-The PhD prepares students for careers in research and teaching in university settings, educational and public leadership and services to schools, or research and development in the private or nonprofit sectors.
+As part of their studies, PhD students have opportunities to work on funded research projects, teach courses, contribute to ongoing work of multiple CU centers, and enroll in courses across specializations in the School of Education.
+The PhD prepares students for careers in research and teaching in university settings; educational service and public leadership for schools and community organizations; or research and development in the private or nonprofit sectors.

-• Learning beyond cognitive change towards participation in sociopolitical learning environments that involve issues of identity and power.
+• Viewing learning as changes in participation in STEM pursuits with learning environments that always involve issues of identity and power;

-• Collaboration with teachers, public schools and community organizations as partners in broadening and re-envisioning STEM education to include more humanizing experiences and outcomes.
+• Collaborating with teachers, public schools, and community organizations as partners in broadening and re-envisioning STEM education to include more humanizing experiences and outcomes;

-• Recognition that current values and traditions of STEM disciplines need to be de-settled to expand what counts as knowing and to be a knower.
+• Recognizing how current values and traditions of STEM disciplines need to be de-settled to expand what counts as knowing and to be a knower;

-• Building and studying programs that engage and sustain learners and their communities through engagement in meaningful and relevant STEM questions.
+• Building and studying programs that engage and sustain learners and their communities through engagement in meaningful and relevant STEM questions; and

-• Youth empowerment and agency by drawing on scientific knowledge and practices to explore meaningful questions in their communities.
+• Contributing to youth empowerment and agency by drawing on cultural, everyday, and disciplinary knowledges and practices to explore meaningful questions in their communities.

 Teacher Learning, Research and Practice

-The TLRP program is grounded in a commitment to the practice, study and transformation of teacher education in ways that forward and honor humanizing thinking and action.
-Doctoral students enjoy opportunities to work in and with the school's multiple teacher education programs and to collaborate with faculty, doctoral students and other stakeholders (e.g., school partners; community organizations) in the critical design and study of these programs.
-Conducting research with members of this community provides additional opportunities to deepen understandings from coursework and to pose and pursue questions using innovative research methodologies and methods.
+TLRP doctoral students enjoy opportunities to work in and with the school's multiple teacher preparation programs and to collaborate with faculty, other doctoral students and additional stakeholders (e.g., school partners; community organizations) in the critical design and study of these programs.
+Participating in teacher education and conducting research with members of this community also provides opportunities to deepen understandings from coursework and to pose and pursue questions using a range of research methodologies and methods.